-Supporters of the move to include chrysotile on the Rotterdam Convention argue that the move would result in better labeling of asbestos-containing products and safer handling practices, thus protecting thousands of workers' lives.
+Supporters of the move to include chrysotile in the Rotterdam Convention argue that the move would result in better labeling of asbestos-containing products and safer handling practices, thus protecting thousands of workers’ lives.

 Russia, along with Kazakhstan, Ukraine, Kyrgyzstan, Zimbabwe, India, and Vietnam opposed the inclusion of chrysotile on the convention, saying it would increase shipping and insurance costs.